Doron Saphir

-Doron Sapir (born 1959) is the first deputy mayor of Tel Aviv – Jaffa and since 1996.
-He is also chairman of the building and Planning committee and a board member at the Dan Municipal Sanitation Association and at ISWA (International Solid Waste Association).
+Doron Sapir (Hebrew: דורון ספיר; born 1959) was the first deputy mayor of Tel Aviv – Jaffa between 1996-2024.
+He was also chairman of the building and Planning committee and a board member at the Dan Municipal Sanitation Association and is until today a board member at ISWA (International Solid Waste Association).

 Biography

 Doron Saphir holds a BA in Middle East studies and a diploma in journalism from the University of Tel Aviv.
 He is also a licensed attorney and arbitrator, having studied law at the Interdisciplinary Center in Herzliya.